MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD10_LAB_MANUAL.md

 #### Scenario

-You are required to provide logging to the ASP.NET Core MVC application using the Serilog library, while configuring the Logging separately using appsettings.json files to the difference environments:
+You are required to provide logging to the ASP.NET Core MVC application using the Serilog library, while configuring the logging for the different environments separately, using appsettings.json files.
-Any trace log level logs in development would be displayed to the console, while any warning level logs in production would be written to its dedicated file.
+Any trace level logs in development would be displayed to the console, while any warning level logs in production would be written to its dedicated file.
 This would also require injecting the ILogger to the controller, thus would require to update the controller’s test.

 The main tasks for this exercise are as follows: